csc-training/geocomputing_course/materials/batch_job.md

 # Batch jobs

-On our own computer, we are used to start a program (job) and the program starts instantly.
-In an supercomputing environment, the computer is **shared among hundreds of other users**.
+On our own computer, we are used to starting a program (job) and the program starts instantly.
+In a supercomputing environment, the computer is **shared among hundreds of other users**.
 All heavy computing must be done on compute nodes, see [Usage policy](https://docs.csc.fi/computing/overview/#usage-policy).
-For using compute nodes, the user first asks for the computing resources, then waits to have access to the requested resources and first then the job starts.
+To use the compute nodes, the user first requests computing resources then waits for access to these resources, and then the job starts.

 ## SLURM - job management system
 A job management system keeps track of the available and requested computing resources.
 It aims to share the resources in an efficient and fair way among all users.
 It optimizes resource usage by filling the compute nodes so that there will be as little idling resources as possible.
 CSC uses a job management system called SLURM.